Balancing Speed and Coverage in Monorepo Testing

 2. Evaluate test ROI: Apply the framework detailed in Cost-Benefit Analysis of Test Layers to prune low-value E2E scenarios and reallocate compute resources.

-3. Configure coverage thresholds: Set coverageThreshold in Jest/Vitest to enforce branch coverage on critical business logic while explicitly ignoring boilerplate and generated code.
+3. Configure coverage thresholds: Set coverage.thresholds in Vitest (or coverageThreshold in Jest) to enforce branch coverage on critical business logic while explicitly ignoring boilerplate and generated code.

 4. Enable delta reporting: Integrate coverage delta checks into PR gates to block merges that degrade package-level metrics below established baselines.